• Skip to primary navigation

 Ironically, as I am reviewing our own backlink audit report for SEO, I noticed we received two toxic backlinks.
 Then a few of our clients began to have the same links pop up in their backlink reports.
 This all started happening on October 23rd just two days after the spam update.

 While analyzing this issue further, I discovered it was our very own St. Pete Chamber of Commerce with a Toxicity Score (TS) of 60.
-This may be a sign of SpamBrain enhancing its ability to identify membership websites.
+This may be a sign of SpamBrain enhancing its ability to identify paid membership websites.

 Membership Directory or Paid Link Spam?